 “[Smiles] I chose to film a promotional video for the Portuguese Armed Forces.
 Most of my family and friends are in the military, so I felt comfortable in that environment.
-I spent six months with the Navy, the Army and the Air Force and they were very pleased with the outcome.
-Once the work was done, I had to do a 480-hour internship and I chose to stay with the Navy for three months.
-One of my assignments was to film a 12-day international military exercise, onboard a warship.
-The first days were really tough, I was sea sick all the time and I even begged my father to send a helicopter to pick me up because I thought I wasn’t going to make it.
-My father, who is in the Navy, told me I’d pull through and I did.
+I spent six months with the Navy, the Army, and the Air Force, and they were very pleased with the outcome.
+Once the work was done, I had to do a 480-hour internship, and I chose to stay with the Navy for three months.
+One of my assignments was to film a 12-day international military exercise aboard a warship.
+The first days were really tough, I was seasick all the time, and I even begged my father to send a helicopter to pick me up because I thought I wouldn’t make it.
+My father, who is in the Navy, told me I’d pull through, and I did.
 At first, I cried for staying there and, in the end, I cried because I had to leave [laughs].”

 That was intense!

 “It was!
 But turns out I wasn’t done with the military!
 After I finished this internship, the Army invited me to do an internship with them, but not related to the school anymore.
 They liked my previous work [the final project] and wanted me to do some more promotional films.
 I hated it at first!
 I worked like a robot, without any room for being creative, filming official ceremonies, and following orders of what angle they wanted me to shoot from.
 They realized I wasn’t having fun with it, so they invited me to do another assignment with the Special Ops instead.
 I’m still working with them today, spending time on the field, filming their exercises buried in mud up to my knees.
 And I couldn’t be happier!
 If I hadn’t chosen the film career and enjoyed Math, I would definitely enroll in the Military Academy.
 So now I have the best of both worlds.”

 And then you enroll in the Film School at Lusófona?